 With the weather turning colder, there are likely to be days when you can’t go outside.
 My kids love to be outdoors playing with their friends and running around having fun.
 It’s hard for them when they end up having to spend most of the day indoors.
 So what’s a mom to do?
 I have a boy and a girl so finding activities that everyone likes can at times be a challenge.
 Here are some activities I’ve found that are big winners for everyone, even when the weather won’t cooperate.
+Check out these rainy day activities for kids (or any kind of bad weather for that matter!)

 This is much easier for kids that are school aged.
 When my kids were younger (they’re 6 and 7 now) it was hard to get them to sit still for 5 minutes, much less watch a movie.
 If you have a Netflix account or you subscribe to Amazon Prime, most of your work is already done for you!